Costunolide

 (+)-Costunolide is a naturally occurring sesquiterpene lactone, first isolated in Saussurea costus roots in 1960.
-It is also found in lettuce.
+It is also found in lettuce and chicory.

-Synthesis
+Biosynthesis

 It is synthesized through the mevalonate pathway, seen in Figure 1.
 The synthesis begins with the cyclization of compound 1, farnesyl pyrophosphate (FPP), which is mediated by a sesquiterpene cyclase, (+)-germacrene A synthase, to form compound 2, cation.
 Inside this same enzyme, a proton is lost to form 3, (+)-germacrene A. The isoprenyl side chain of (+)-germacrene A is then hydroxylated by (+)-germacrene A hydroxylase, which is a cytochrome P450 enzyme, to form 4.
 NAD(P)^{+} dependent hydrogenase(s) then oxidize 4, germacra-1(10),4,11(13)-trien-12-ol, through the intermediate 5, germacra-1(10),4,11(13)-trien-12-al to form compound 6, germacrene acid.
 The cytochrome P450 enzyme, (+)-costunolide synthase, which is a NADPH and O_{2} dependent enzyme, then oxidizes germacrene acid to give the alcohol intermediate, 7, which then cyclizes to form the lactone 8, (+)-costunolide.